asadManzoor867/myfirstriositry-/README.md

-this is the sana meri jan
+here is the asad manzoor
 this is my first repo in github